znsio/specmatic-node/README.md

-### NPM Wrapper for Qontract

 [Qontract](https://qontract.run/) is a contract driven development tool that allows us to turn our contracts into executable specification.

 ## Installation
-`npm install qontract`

-will install the qontract locally in node_modules.
+`npm install qontract`  will install the qontract locally to the node project.

 ## Qontract in stub mode (For consumers)